Better Baker Club

 Jump to Recipe Print Recipe

-If you're a home baker following cottage food laws, this fluffy white frosting will quickly become one of your go-to recipes!
+This recipe is a dairy-free twist on classic American buttercream, making it perfect for summer weddings, farmers' markets, or any event where refrigeration might be a challenge.
+If you’re a home baker working under cottage food laws, this fluffy white frosting will quickly become one of your go-to recipes.

 Cottage Food-Approved Recipes

-A common question from cottage food bakers is: "How can I make my recipes taste just as good when I can't use dairy products?"
+One of the most common questions I hear from cottage food bakers is: “How can I make my recipes taste just as good when I can’t use dairy products?”

 My Professional Baker's Frosting Recipe